 Swiss Chard and Goat Cheese Custard Bake

 This tasty Swiss Chard and Goat Cheese Custard Bake will help you eat your greens, and this delicious breakfast is low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.

 My food preferences have changed since I’ve been writing this blog, and one good change is the way I’ve developed such an appreciation for greens.
 I confess that before I started growing them in my garden, I never cooked much with Red Russian Kale, dark green curly kale, or Swiss chard.
 Now these uber-healthful greens have turned into something I love experimenting with every year when the garden is producing them, but I’ve also started buying greens from the store more often.